Your Comprehensive SEO Guide to Search Engine Indexing

 Step 3.
 And finally, the website and its pages can compete in the game trying to rank for a specific query.

-In short, if you want users to find your website on Google, it needs to be indexed: information about the page should be added to the search engine database.
+In short, if you want users to find your website on Google or Bing, it needs to be indexed: information about the page should be added to the search engine database.

-The search engine scans your website to find out what it is about and which type of content is on its pages.
-If the search engine likes what it sees, it can then store copies of the pages in the search index.
-For each page, the search engine stores the URL and content information.
-Here is what Google says:
+The search engine scans your website to determine its purpose and discern the type of content on its pages.
+If the search engine likes what it sees, it may store copies of the pages in the search index.
+The search engine stores each page’s URL and content information.
+Here is how Google describes this process:

 “When crawlers find a web page, our systems render the content of the page, just as a browser does.
 We take note of key signals—from keywords to website freshness—and we keep track of it all in the Search index.”

 Web crawlers index pages and their content, including text, internal links, images, audio, and video files.
-If the content is considered to be valuable and competitive, the search engine will add the page to the index, and it’ll be in the “game” to compete for a place in the search results for relevant user search queries.
+If crawlers consider the content valuable and competitive, the search engine will add the page to the index.
+It will then be in the “game” to compete for a position in search results for relevant user search queries.

-When users enter a search query on the Internet, the search engine quickly scans its list of saved (=indexed) websites and shows only the relevant pages in the SERP.
-Think of a librarian looking for books in a catalog based on alphabetical order, subject matter, and exact title.
+A search engine index is a massive database containing information about all pages crawled, analyzed, and stored (over time) by the search engine.
+The index contains brief info and summaries about each page.
+When you enter a search query, the search engine quickly scans its list of saved content to pull up the most relevant web pages for display in SERPs.
+It’s like a librarian looking for books in a catalog by their alphabetical order, subject matter, and exact title.

 To make sure we are on the same page, let’s first refresh our memories.
 The XML sitemap is a list of all the pages on your website (an XML file) crawlers need to be aware of.
 It serves as a navigation guide for bots.
 The sitemap does help your website get indexed faster with a more efficient crawl rate.

-If you still don’t have a sitemap, take a look at our guide to successful SEO mapping
+If you still don’t have a sitemap, read our guide to successful SEO mapping

 Once you have your sitemap ready, go to your Google Search Console and: